 Representing the newly conferred pharmacists, Dr. Márk Fábián said that true to their oath, they will strive to serve health care and the nation for the honor of Semmelweis University and their own integrity.
 In the name of the graduating class, a speech was held by Dr. Dóra Végi, freshly graduated pharmacist.
 “The biggest success, as well as one of the biggest difficulties of our university years was that they changed our way of thinking: we learned to organize information and see the world in its broader context,” she said.
 Representing international students who received their pharmacist diplomas in the German-language program, Dr. Theresa Wieltschnig thanked the support of the families, the university and the lecturers, who all helped them get to this day.
 In the name of international students who received their pharmacist diplomas in the English-language program, Dr. Sara Nazarian spoke, highlighting that with the diplomas they received today, their dreams have come true.

-In her ceremonial speech, dean Dr. Romána Zelkó pointed out that the Semmelweis XXI Development Project has made possible the establishment of the Hőgyes-Schöpf-Merei Pharmaceutical Research Center, which will establish the educational and geographical integrity of the Faculty of Pharmacy, and the country’s sole university-state education unit that focuses on pharmaceutical research and considers pharmaceutical policy objectives will be created, based upon the foundation of the faculty.
+In her ceremonial speech, dean Dr. Romána Zelkó pointed out that the Semmelweis XXI Development Project has made possible the establishment of the Hőgyes-Schöpf-Merei Pharmaceutical Research Center, which will establish the educational and geographical integrity of the Faculty of Pharmaceutical Sciences, and the country’s sole university-state education unit that focuses on pharmaceutical research and considers pharmaceutical policy objectives will be created, based upon the foundation of the faculty.